CalNicklin/frontend-tech-test/COMMENTS.md

 - [PARKED] Used Hono for the API service, chosen for its strong Zod integration (ask me to see this!)
 - Integrated Playwright for browser-level testing
 - Added basic Sentry logging for production error tracking
+- Implemented a typesafe design system with CVA / Tailwind CSS
-- Utilized shadcn/ui (Radix) for the insight details drawer implementation
+- Utilized Radix for the insight details drawer implementation

 ### Architecture Decisions
-- Initially explored Server-Driven UI (SDUI) approach but ultimately parked it due to time constraints
+- Initially explored Server-Driven UI (SDUI) approach but ultimately parked it due to time constraints, which included:
-- Implemented a Node service to handle API data fetching and transformation
+  -- Implemented a Node service to handle API data fetching and transformation in an SDui schema.
 - Used Zod schemas as single source of truth for both API and UI component prop types
 - Developed with a TDD/CDD approach for reliability
-- Implemented per-card data validation rather than all-or-nothing rendering for better UX
+- Implemented per-card data schema validation rather than all-or-nothing rendering for better UX.
-- Added comprehensive type safety across both backend and frontend
+- Added comprehensive type safety.

 ## Time Constraint Concessions

-1. **SDUI Implementation**: While initially explored, had to park the full SDUI approach to focus on delivering a solid, production-ready solution within the timeframe.
+1. **SDUI Implementation**: While initially explored, had to park the full SDUI approach to focus on delivering a solid, production-ready client side solution within the timeframe.

-2. **Testing Coverage**: While key functionality is tested (including Playwright tests for critical user flows), there could be room for more comprehensive test coverage.
+2. **Testing Coverage**: While key functionality is tested (including Playwright tests for critical user flows), there could be room for more comprehensive test coverage especially around the UI.

 3. **Localisation**: Didn't implement localisation due to time constraints